mistic100/UMWP-Autochanger/README.md

 A: Yes.
 Simply drag & drop them.

-## Known bugs
-* When changing the wallpaper, with file check activated, the software freezes for some seconds, that's because I don't use multi-threading.

 ## Compiling
 You can compile the application yourself with Qt Designer.
 You will need Qt 4.8.4 and libqxt 0.6.2